CoryBorek/CBScript/README.md

 ## How it works
 It takes a CBScript project, and compiles it into a Maven Java software, which then is built as a jar.

+## Running
+Run the Java program through console. `java -jar CBScript-(version).jar PATH/TO/PROJECT PATH/TO/MAVEN_HOME` It should compile, and the jar should end up in the project target folder.

 ## Contributing
 Feel free to fork and Send a PR, i'd love to see what anyone can contribute.